Opendigitalradio/ODR-MuxMPE/README.md

 - Logging to syslog
 - Can be API driven for easy K8S/Docker use. - SwaggerUI available: <host>:8000/swagger/ui - POST /config takes Config in JSON

+To start with API don't pass a config file,

+odr-muxmpe

+The App will run as normal with a config as argument.

+odr-muxmpe doc/example.mux

 Tested with [fedi2eti](https://github.com/piratfm/eti-tools) and [dablin](https://github.com/Opendigitalradio/dablin/).

 The `src/` directory contains the source code of ODR-MuxMPE and the additional